 The Sub-Fund, through the QFI status of the Manager, invests principally (i.e. up to 100% of its net assets) in (i) RMB denominated fixed income instruments, including bonds, issued or distributed within Mainland China which (a) are denominated and settled in RMB and (b) are traded on the interbank bond market or are traded or transferred on the exchange market in Mainland China ("PRC RMB Debt Securities") and (ii) fixed income funds (including money market funds) approved by the CSRC and offered to the public in Mainland China (collectively, "PRC RMB Fixed Income Securities").
 The Mainland China bond market is currently comprised of three markets: the interbank bond market, the exchange market and the book-entry market trading over-the-counter at commercial banks.
-The Sub-Fund will focus on investing in the interbank bond market and the over-the-counter market whereas the CSRC is responsible for supervising the exchange market in relation to bond transactions.

-Overview of the Bond Market in Mainland China

-Please refer to Annex A for an overview of the bond market in Mainland China.
+The Sub-Fund will focus on investing in the interbank bond market and the exchange market.
+The People's Bank of China oversees the interbank bond market and the over-the-counter market whereas the CSRC is responsible for supervising the exchange market in relation to bond transactions.
+Overview of the Bond Market in Mainland China Please refer to Annex A for an overview of the bond market in Mainland China.